-Written notice must be provided within 30 days of the date of the MPSC notification to the program and must include all of the following:
+For all transplant programs except pancreas programs, written notice must be provided within 30 days of the date of the MPSC notification to the program and must include all of the following:

 - 1. The dates identified in the MPSC notification during which no transplants were performed. - 2.
 The reason no transplants were performed. - 3.
 The options available to the candidates, including multiple listing or transfer of accrued waiting time to another transplant hospital. - 4.
 A copy of the OPTN Contractor's Patient Information Letter.